coolaj86/json-storage-js/README.md

 **NOTE**: You cannot omit optional parameters.
 Use `null` if you want accepts the defaults for some things and provide a values for others.
 For example: `JsonStorage.create(null, null, { stringify: false })`

-null vs undefined in JSON
+JSON / DOMStorage Conversion Gotchas
 ===

 These notes do not reflect a bugs or defects in this library,